therobotacademy/ml-MovieRecommender/README.md

 # Movie Recommender Sample Project

-> This is a Dato sample for recommenders.
-Explore the [gallery](https://dato.com/learn/gallery/) to see other examples.
+> This is a sample for recommenders.
+Explore the [gallery](https://turi.com/learn/gallery/) to see other examples.

 This sample code shows how to build, evaluate, and deploy a recommender model for movies.
 You could use this model to power